alexjercan/alexjercan.github.io/index.md

 - [Falling Blocks](/random/falling-blocks) 🎮 - My first game, made in C# in an
   old Visual Studio
 - [Game Of Life](/random/game-of-life) 🧬 - A simulation for Conway Game of Life
+- [Rust TODO TUI](/random/rust-todo-tui) 🗒️ - A TODO application for the terminal

 # Dev Setup 💻